Daltonhensley19/AzaleaCapstone/README.md

 ## Compiler Design

-The Lambda AOT Compiler adheres to a common compilation pipeline that includes a series of phases, each helping to transform the source code into optimized machine code.
+The Azalea AOT Compiler adheres to a common compilation pipeline that includes a series of phases, each helping to transform the source code into optimized machine code.
 The following are the key phases of the compiler's design: